maham0612/Final-Project/README.md

 ## Step 1: Provision AWS EC2 with Terraform

-First, create a Terraform file (EC2.tf) to automate the creation of an EC2 instance that will host webiste.
+First, create a Terraform file (`EC2.tf`) to automate the creation of an EC2 instance that will host the website.
 The instance will be configured to install the following software via user data:

 - **Nginx**: Web server to act as a reverse proxy.
 - **Git**: To clone the MERN app from GitHub.